ahujar27/TT-TO_Classifier/README.md

 2. OUTFILE (The name of the output JSON file)
 3. REFPATH (Path to all references)
 4. INTERVALSPATH (location of TSO500 intervals file (contained in repository))
-5. APPPATH (Path to GATK app (contained in repository))

 To generate CNV calls, a panel of normals must first be generated.
 To generate this, first run the python script `make.cnv_somatic_panel_workflow.input.json.py` to create the JSON necessary for the WDL run.
 Then the WDL, `cnv_somatic_panel_workflow.wdl` can be run using the JSON.

-The python script can be ran in the following way. `python make.cnv_somatic_panel_workflow.input.json.py $NORMALBAMLIST $OUTFILE`
+The python script can be ran in the following way. `python make.cnv_somatic_panel_workflow.input.json.py $NORMALBAMLIST $OUTFILE $REFPATH $INTERVALSPATH`

 The WDL can be found at: https://github.com/gatk-workflows/gatk4-somatic-cnvs/raw/master/cnv_somatic_panel_workflow.wdl